Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* New `wpseo_register_extra_replacements` action hook which lets plugin/theme builders add new `%%...%%` replacement variables - including relevant help texts -.
 See [function documentation](https://github.com/Yoast/wordpress-seo/blob/master/inc/wpseo-functions.php) for an example of how to use this new functionality.
 	* If the final string - after replacement - would contain two separators with nothing between them, this extra separator will be removed.
+	* All remaining not replaced replacement vars are now stripped from the strings (without breaking the snippet preview).

 = 1.5.3.2 =